AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 =====================      ==========

 Note Aviatrix Transit GW can connect to a VGW that belongs to a different AWS account in a different region.
-This is specified by

 It takes a few minutes for the VPN connection to come up and routes from VGW to be propagated.
 When the IPSEC tunnel with VGW is up, the Controller admin should receive an email notification.